Norway road trip itinerary

 It was a long day of driving.
 About 5 hours in total.
 As mentioned above, we’d rather have done the extra 2 hours the day before, instead of staying in Forde.
 That way, we’d only have about 2.5 hours drive from Briksdalbreen to Geiranger.

-It was raining heavily as we drove down Trollstigen, which added to the excitement.
+It was raining heavily as we drove down this windy road, which adds to the excitement.

 Day 8 – Geirangerfjord